Getting help for sore nipples and nipple infections

 - If you can, avoid using teats, bottles or dummies.
-Babies need to suck differently on breasts and bottles, and they can get confused if they’re being offered both in the early days of breastfeeding.
+Babies need to suck differently on breasts compared to teats, bottles and dummies.
+And babies can get confused if they’re being offered teats, bottles and dummies in the early days of breastfeeding.

-- Work with a lactation consultant if you want to try nipple shields.
+- Work with a lactation consultant or an ABA counsellor if you want to try nipple shields.
 They might help with sore nipples in the short term, but they can sometimes create more problems than they solve.

-If the soreness doesn’t get better each day, it’s worth talking to an ABA counsellor, midwife or your child and family health nurse.
-They might suggest that an experienced lactation consultant or paediatrician examines your baby’s mouth.
+If the soreness doesn’t get better each day, it’s worth talking to an ABA counsellor, a midwife or your child and family health nurse.
+They might suggest that an experienced lactation consultant examines your baby’s mouth.
 There could be a tongue tie or something else about the shape of your baby’s mouth that’s affecting their ability to breastfeed.

 Sore nipples and shooting pain in the breast that develops after a period of comfortable feeding are most likely caused by a bacterial infection (Staphylococcus aureus or ‘staph’), thrush infection (Candida albicans) or both.
 In this case, you should talk to your GP.